 This could be done by either having the full team in the office a few days a week, or by taking full-time (but smaller) office space with different team members able to use it on different days.

 It’s worth bearing in mind that at least 71% of employees believe that their company should still have an office of some sort, so even if your team is pro-remote, this is likely to be the best option for most businesses.

-As relatively new concepts, part-time/part-team spaces are more complicated options within the current office market.
-But they are possible.
+As relatively new concepts, part-time/part-team spaces are slightly more complicated options within the current office market.
+But they are definitely possible.
 These are two of the most popular offerings being offered by workspace providers at the moment: